FrancesCoronel/personal-website-v3/_posts/2014-12-29-aaai-2015-month-left.md

 I'll take the very back window seat please, thanks.\[/caption\]

-Thankfully, with a scholarship I got from the [VSGC](https://vsgc.odu.edu "VSGC @ ODU"), I’ll be able to pay off the majority of these conference fees. **Whew.** In the end, I’ll be shelling out only \$300 for it all, which isn’t terrible.
-Glad I’m selling so much crap on eBay, I’ll tell you that.
+Thankfully, with a scholarship I got from the [VSGC](https://vsgc.odu.edu "VSGC @ ODU"), I'll be able to pay off the majority of these conference fees. **Whew.** In the end, I'll be shelling out only \$300 for it all, which isn't terrible.
+Glad I'm selling so much crap on eBay, I'll tell you that.

-I will say though that I don’t feel I really have a lot of information yet in terms of scheduling.
+I will say though that I don't feel I really have a lot of information yet in terms of scheduling.

 I mean, I just know the basics as of right now…